Technische Informationsbibliothek (TIB) - Program Area C, Research and Development

 What we offer:

-The position is initially limited to three years with envisioned extension.
+The position is initially limited to 1,5 years with envisioned extension.
 The regular weekly working time is 39.8 hours (full-time).
-The position is only suitable for part-time work to a limited extent.
 The remuneration is based on pay scale group 13 TV-L.

 In TIB’s Research and Development Department, you have the opportunity to further your scientific development in a dynamic and excellent research environment.
 We provide a scientifically and intellectually inspiring environment with an entrepreneurial mindset embedded in a leading technical university and one of the largest technical information centres being part of the Leibniz Association.